Skip to main content

 • Set values based on local health regulations and industry standards.

-• Use different subrules if pools, spas, or water features require different thresholds.
+• Use different sub-rules where pools, spas, or water features need different thresholds.

-• Review thresholds regularly to ensure they meet current operational standards.
+• Review thresholds regularly so they meet current operational standards.

 Q: Can I change parameter values after staff have started using them?

 A: Yes, but changes only apply to future checks.
-Historical results will not be updated.
+Historical Results aren't updated.

 Q: What happens if staff enter a value outside the min/max range?

-A: They will see a validation warning and be prompted to address the issue before completing the checklist.
+A: They see a validation warning and are prompted to address it before completing the Checklist.

 Did this answer your question?